MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/deploy-dynamics-365-app-for-outlook.md

 Other security privileges on top of the basic privileges, related to the user's role, will light up more features.
 For example, if a user has create privilege on Lead table, in addition to **Dynamics 365 App for Outlook User** security role, they would see an email resolve to a Lead table where applicable.

-App for Outlook also requires Server-Side Synchronization to be properly configured with the minimum security roles required by the service.
+App for Outlook also requires server-side synchronization to be properly configured with the minimum security roles required by the service.
 These roles are outlined in the table below.

 | **Privilege name**                      | **Table**         | **Location (tab) within security role**             |